The ATLAS ORTHOGONAL Procedure is a Gentle and Precise Correction

-As you lie on your back, measurement of the leg length equality will be made.
+As you lie on your back, measurement of the relative leg length will be made.
 Additional evaluation of posture will include sitting, standing and lying measurements including shoulder height, pelvic distortion, orientation to the vertical axis and displacement of the head and neck relative to the rib cage.
-Static and motion palpation, as well as ranges of motion are also be measured.
-Specific instrumentation may also be used to evaluate body weight distribution, pelvic rotation and normal nerve function.
-The function of your nervous system will be extensively reviewed to understand possible pending health problems that with the right care may be avoided.
-If a spinal misalignment is indicated by history and examination, a series of x-rays are taken to evaluate and mathematically measure each individual's unique characteristic misalignment pattern ('listing') to arrive at a vector formula to reduce that subluxation/misalignment pattern.
-It is important to know you will only be accepted as a patient if the consultation and exam results indicate that you could benefit from atlas orthogonal upper cervical care.
-Analytical X-rays are only taken if care is to be initiated.
-Each adjustment 'listing' (correction vector) is determined from x-ray measurement as well as form postural anaylsis.
+Static and motion palpation, as well as ranges of motion are also measured.
+Additionally, neurological and orthopedic tests will be performed to evaluate joint and nerve function and understand possible pending health problems that with the right care may be avoided.
+If spinal misalignments are indicated by history and examination, a unique series of x-rays are taken to evaluate and mathematically measure each individual's unique characteristic misalignment pattern ('listing') to arrive at a vector formula to reduce that subluxation/misalignment pattern.
+It is important to know that you will only be accepted as a patient if the consultation and exam results indicate that you are likely to benefit from atlas orthogonal upper cervical care.
+Each adjustment 'listing' (correction vector) is determined from x-ray measurement as well as from postural analysis and may be influenced by muscular influences and congenital variations in optimal bone structure as well.
 The adjustment/correction is performed as the patient lies comfortably on his/her right or left side on the adjusting table.
-By gently contacting the side of your neck over the atlas vertebra with the stylus on the atlas orthogonal table mounted adjusting instument, the doctor will direct your head and neck back toward a balanced, healthy position.
+By gently contacting the skin of your neck over the atlas vertebra with the stylus on the atlas orthogonal table mounted adjusting instument, the doctor will direct your head and neck back toward a balanced, healthy position.

 Precise, Accurate and Small Adjustments